Student loan cosigner requirements explained

 When your student leaves school, they’ll have a grace/separation period—often six months.
 This is meant to give them a chance to get settled after school before they start making principal and interest loan payments.
-(Principal is the amount you borrow; interest is the amount you’re charged for borrowing the money.)
+The principal is the amount you borrow, and interest is the amount you’re charged for borrowing the money.
 Your lender should send the payment due dates and amount to both you and your student several months before the first payment is due.

 Even if you or your student have been making monthly in-school payments, these new principal and interest payments will generally be larger than their previous ones.
-The earlier students can incorporate loan payments into their budgets, the smoother the transition will be to paying off their loans going forward.
+The sooner students can incorporate loan payments into their budgets, the smoother the transition will be to paying off their loans.

 Can payment plans be changed?